 |int||0||10-500, depending on desired granularity.||Number of nearest-neighbors to use in the graph-based clustering.
 Lower values result in higher-granularity clustering.
 The actual number of neighbors used is the maximum of this value and that determined by |

 |float||-230.0||Determines how clustering granularity scales with cell count.||The number of nearest neighbors, k, used in the graph-based clustering is computed as follows: k = neighbor_a + neighbor_b *log10(n_cells).
 The actual number of neighbors used is the maximum of this value and |

 |float||120.0||Determines how clustering granularity scales with cell count.||The number of nearest neighbors, k, used in the graph-based clustering is computed as follows: k = neighbor_a + neighbor_b* log10(n_cells).
 The actual number of neighbors used is the maximum of this value and |

 |int||10||10-50, depending on the number of cell populations / clusters you expect to see.||Compute K-means clustering using K values of 2 to N. Setting this too high may cause spurious clusters to be called.|

 |int||null||Cannot be set higher than the ||Subset to top N principal components for TSNE.
 Change this parameter if you want to see how the TSNE plot changes when using fewer PCs, independent of the clustering/differential expression.
 You may find that TSNE is faster and/or the output looks better when using fewer PCs.|

 |int||30||30-50||TSNE perplexity parameter (see the TSNE FAQ for more details).
 When analyzing 100k+ cells, increasing this parameter may improve TSNE results, but the algorithm will be slower.|

 |float||0.5||Must be between 0 and 1.||TSNE theta parameter (see the TSNE FAQ for more details).
 Higher values yield faster, more approximate results (and vice versa).
-The runtime and memory performance of TSNE will increase dramatically if you set this below 0.25.|
+The runtime and memory performance of TSNE will increase dramatically if this is set below 0.25.|

 |int||2||Must be 2 or 3.||Maximum number of TSNE output dimensions.
 Set this to 3 to produce both 2D and 3D TSNE projections (note: runtime will increase significantly).|

 |int||1000||1000-10000||Number of total TSNE iterations.
-Try increasing this if TSNE results do not look good on larger numbers of cells.
 Runtime increases linearly with number of iterations.|

-|int||250||Cannot be set higher than ||Iteration at which TSNE learning rate is reduced.
-Try increasing this if TSNE results do not look good on larger numbers of cells.|
+|int||250||Cannot be set higher than ||Iteration at which TSNE learning rate is reduced.|

 |int||250||Cannot be set higher than ||Iteration at which TSNE momentum is reduced.
-Try increasing this if TSNE results do not look good on larger numbers of cells.
 Cannot be set higher than |

 |int||0||any integer||Random seed.
-Due to the randomized nature of the algorithms, changing this will produce slightly different results.
-If the TSNE results don't look good, try running multiple times with different seeds and pick the TSNE that looks best.|
+Due to the randomized nature of the algorithms, changing this will produce slightly different results.|

---params CSV file in some common situations.
+CSV file in some common situations.